aursu/aursu.github.io/_posts/2022-05-06-kube-vip-loadbalancer.md

 By passing in `--inCluster` we instruct `kube-vip` to use `ServiceAccount` called `kube-vip` (`serviceAccountName: kube-vip`).
 It is required for `kube-vip` as `DaemonSet`.

-By passing in `--leaderElection` we instruct `kube-vip` to enable Kubernetes LeaderElection used by ARP, as only the leader can broadcast [gratuitous ARP](https://wiki.wireshark.org/Gratuitous_ARP)
+By passing in `--leaderElection` we instruct `kube-vip` to enable [Kubernetes leader election](https://kubernetes.io/blog/2016/01/simple-leader-election-with-kubernetes/) used by ARP, as only the leader can broadcast [ARP](https://wiki.wireshark.org/Gratuitous_ARP)

 ### [Install the kube-vip Cloud Provider](https://kube-vip.chipzoller.dev/docs/usage/cloud-provider/#install-the-kube-vip-cloud-provider)